Part 2: A Breakdown Of A Complete Marketing Budget

 Advertising isn’t required, but it certainly helps.
 Think of it this way – it’s easier to get a lot of people to listen to your message with a megaphone as opposed to just yelling it out on a street corner.

 This includes both print and digital advertising efforts and again depends on where your ideal customers exist (nowadays, almost every target market group can be found online).

 If your funds are limited, start small – even $20 a week for digital ads can go a long way in regard to getting your small business in front of more people.
 With a consistent ad strategy, you will be able to maintain steady growth throughout the year.

-Think of the impact these ads have for these large companies.
-Now you don’t have to go out and purchase a million dollar ad.
+Think of the impact these ads have on these large companies.
+Now you don’t have to go out and purchase a million-dollar ad.
 You can add just as much value to your business with an effective ad strategy.
 Whether you want to spend thousands or just a couple hundred, ads in today’s industry are a great way to expand your awareness and grow your business.

-Ads matter a lot and they should be accounted for in your marketing budget.
+Ads matter a lot and should be accounted for in your marketing budget.